Sell services to EU

 This applies even though sales of EC services are outside the scope of UK VAT, because HM Revenue specify that sales of services to the EC go in box 6 unless you are on the flat rate scheme.

-When you correctly create an invoice for the sale of EC services, if you are on the flat rate scheme, FreeAgent will not add the invoice (or its corresponding receipt if you are cash accounting for VAT) to box 6 on your VAT return, and will not work out flat rate VAT on that sale, because HM Revenue specify that sales of services to the EC are not part of your flat rate turnover.
+When you correctly create an invoice for the sale of EC services, if you are on the flat rate scheme, FreeAgent will add the invoice (or its corresponding receipt if you are cash accounting for VAT) to box 6 on your VAT return, but will not work out flat rate VAT on that sale, because HMRC specify that these sales should be reported in box 6 but not be part of your flat rate turnover.

 Box 8 will not be used because that's just for sales of goods to the EU.